 Likely causes are reduced levels of woodland management (e.g. thinning, coppicing) which appear to have resulted in heavier shading; and increased numbers of both native and non-native deer which have led to more browsing.

-We are collaborating in a field study to further understand the causes of the declines and propose solutions to policy makers and forest managers.
+We have collaborated in a field study to further understand the causes of the declines and propose solutions to policy makers and forest managers.

 Priorities for research on woodland birds were established at an Forestry Commission/Defra workshop in 2009.